Agriculture in South Africa: Production

 In 2018, South Africa produced 19.3 million tonnes of sugarcane (14th largest producer in the world), 12.5 million tonnes of maize (12th largest producer in the world) 1.9 million tons of grape (11th largest producer in the world), 1.7 million tons of orange (11th largest producer in the world) and 397 thousand tons of pear (7th largest producer in the world).

-In addition, in the same year, it produced 2.4 million tons of potato, 1.8 million tons of wheat, 1.5 million tons of soy, 862 thousand tons of sunflower seed, 829 thousand tons of apple, 726 thousand tons of onion, 537 thousand tons of tomato, 474 thousand tons of lemon, 445 thousand tons of grapefruit, 444 thousand tons of banana, 421 thousand tons of barley, in addition to smaller productions of other agricultural products, such as avocado, pineapple, peach, tangerine, pumpkin, cabbage, carrot, rapeseed, sorghum etc.
+In addition, in the same year, it produced 2.4 million tons of potato, 1.8 million tons of wheat, 1.5 million tons of soy, 862 thousand tons of sunflower seed, 829 thousand tons of apple, 726 thousand tons of onion, 537 thousand tons of tomato, 474 thousand tons of lemon, 445 thousand tons of grapefruit, 444 thousand tons of banana, 421 thousand tons of barley, in addition to smaller productions of other agricultural products, such as avocado, pineapple, peach, tangerine, pumpkin, cabbage, carrot, rapeseed, sorghum etc. Some of the produce is being exported to the rest of the world by import/ export companies in South Africa.

 Crops

 Cereals and grains

 Grains and cereals are South Africa's most important crops, occupying more than 60 percent of hectare under cultivation in the 1990s.
 Maize, the country's most important crop, is a dietary staple, a source of livestock feed, and an export crop.
 Government programs, including generous loans and extension services, have been crucial to the country's self-sufficiency in this enterprise.
 Maize is grown primarily in North-West, Mpumalanga, Free State, and KwaZulu-Natal provinces.

 As of the mid-1990s, maize production generated at least 150,000 jobs in years with good rainfall and used almost one-half of the inputs of the modern agricultural sector.
 As of 2018, South Africa produced 12.5 million tonnes of maize.

 Wheat production, which is concentrated in large, highly mechanised farms, increased after World War II.
 Wheat cultivation spread from the western Cape where rainfall is fairly reliable, to the Orange Free State and the eastern Transvaal, primarily in response to rising consumer demand.
 As of 2018, South Africa produced 1.8 million tonnes of wheat.

 Other small grains are grown in localised areas of South Africa.
 For example, sorghum—which is native to southern Africa—is grown in parts of the Free State, as well as in the North-West and the Northern provinces, with yields often exceeding 200,000 tons as of the mid-1990s.
 Sorghum has been used since prehistoric times for food and brewing purposes.
 Barley is also grown, primarily in the Western Cape.
 In 2018, 421,000 tonnes of barley were produced.

 South Africa also produces peanuts, sunflower seeds, beans, and soybeans.